Sunwood-ai-labs/ClipMaster/docs/README.en.md

 </p>

 > [!IMPORTANT]
-> This repository's release notes, README, and many commit messages were created using [ChatGPT](https://chat.openai.com/) and [litellm](https://github.com/BerriAI/litellm).
+> Many of this repository's release notes, README, and commit messages were created using [ChatGPT](https://chat.openai.com/) and [litellm](https://github.com/BerriAI/litellm).

 ## 🌟 Welcome to ClipMaster!

 ClipMaster is an innovative application that takes clipboard management and utilization to the next level.
-With a GUI interface built using PyQt6 and integration with large language models (LLMs) via LiteLLM, it allows you to perform everyday text processing tasks more efficiently and intelligently.
+With a PyQt6-based GUI interface and integration with large language models (LLMs) via LiteLLM, it allows you to perform everyday text processing tasks more efficiently and intelligently.

 ## 🚀 Key Features

 1. **Clipboard History Management**: Saves previously copied text as a history for easy access and reuse.
 2. **LLM Integration**: Processes clipboard contents using various language models through LiteLLM.
-3. **Customizable GUI**: An intuitive and user-friendly interface built with PyQt6.
+3. **Customizable GUI**: Intuitive and user-friendly interface built with PyQt6.
 4. **Flexible Model Selection**: Allows you to freely specify the LLM model to use.
 5. **Export/Import Functionality**: Enables backup and restoration of clipboard history.